Dakotaz: Career

 Hoffman's channels grew exponentially after the release of Fortnite and credits his gameplay and personality for his growth in popularity.
 He joined Team SoloMid (TSM) in January 2018 and left the team one year later, he is currently signed with Loaded.
 He first showed his face in 2018 after hitting one million subscribers.
 By the end of 2018, he was the sixth most viewed channel on Twitch with 50 million views.

 In 2020, Hoffman raised $21,000 for Australian Fire Relief.
 Later that year he renewed his sponsorship with Twitch.
 He said he would be showing his face more often than he did in the past.

-Presently, he is known for his streams of Among Us and Valorant with streamer Hafu and associated acts.
+Presently, he is known for his streams of Fortnite and Among Us.